If you’re like us, your house is filled with the aromas of baking pies and…

 Schedule a Free Consultation for Custom Fire Pits

 If you’re interested in adding a custom fire pit to your outdoor living space, you’ll want to get several estimates.
 Woodfield Outdoors would be happy to meet with you for a free design and installation consultation.
-Call us today at 443-299-6500 or use our contact form to schedule a free estimate.
+Call us today at 443-299-6500 or use our contact form to schedule a project estimate.